anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 Creating the links as above has the advantage that you can easily switch to a new version and go back if it is necessary.
-You could even run various instances of SeedDMS using different versions.
+You could even run various instances of SolutionDMS using different versions.

 3. Create a database and data store for each instance
 -----------------------------------------------------